 If you've been in the business world long enough, you know of systems.
 Perhaps you've read The E-Myth, Traction or another book and are fired up about them.
 But HOW?
 Where should you start?
 You're busy and so enmeshed in everything your business does that even thinking about which processes to systemise first is overwhelming.
 Through my work helping hundreds of business owners free themselves from daily operations, I realised that systemising doesn't have to be stressful or overwhelming.
 In fact, in just 20 minutes, any small business owner in any industry can identify the 10-15 systems that make the biggest impact.
 In this article, I'll walk you through this — well, system — mapping out your Critical Client Flow (CCF) step-by-step.
 The following is an excerpt from chapter one of my book, SYSTEMology.
 There, I share the method that has transformed hundreds of small businesses from owner-dependent, zero-systems businesses to finely tuned assets.
 Step-by-step, I show you how to create the systems you identify here (without you) and how to get your employees excited about systems, too.
 The Critical Client Flow (CCF) is the first step in the SYSTEMology method, a breakthrough system for creating systems.
 All you need is a pen and paper.
 You can also go to systemology.com/resources to print out a plug-and-play CCF worksheet.
 We'll fill it out together.
 It looks like this: How to Create Your Critical Client Flow (CCF) In the CCF, you'll map out the core of how your business works.
 You'll identify the minimum viable systems required to consistently bring in new business, convert those leads to clients and then deliver your product/service.
 You’ll also see the 'holes' within your business, and it will help you develop [...]

 Every year, I get to hang out with 30+ digital team members from various AMI agencies hailing from California to Connecticut and everywhere in between.
-They come together once a year to pick each other’s brains, learn about new tools, and share best practices.
+They come together once a year to pick each other’s brains, learn about new tools, and share best practices on how to manage a digital marketing team.
 One of the things that impresses me the most about them is that their focus is bigger than tools, tactics, and techniques.
 They’re also asking about agency new business strategies, how to help the agency’s social media get on track, and how to streamline processes so the agency is more profitable.
 These are employees who care about their agency and the agency’s performance.
-As I listen to them strategize together on how to bring even more value to the shop and your clients, I also identified some unspoken needs that would make their work easier and better.
+As I listen to them strategize together on how to bring even more value to the shop and your clients.
+I also identified some unspoken needs that would make a digital marketing team’s work easier and better.
 Require everyone in your agency to get some basic digital certifications so they have a better understanding and can work together better in identifying opportunities, writing proposals, and spec’ing projects.
 Use your agency as the test dummy — try video, voice, social experiments — but be out there and be bold.
 Be smart about tools versus time.
 You may be saving a buck or two by having them do something manually but if there’s an automated tool out there — use it so they have more think/learn time.
 Keep your own digital saw sharp — there’s always something new to learn and as their mentor and leader, you chart the course.
 I’m impressed and encouraged by the drive, curiosity, and hunger that these professionals display.
-It is definitely to your advantage to help them help your agency!
+It is definitely to your advantage to help [...]

 Remember the good old days when we could just share the monthly Google Analytics with a client and they were wowed by our prowess?
 Sadly, those days are gone.
 One of the biggest challenges facing most agencies is how to help our clients understand the numbers and what they mean.
 They’re no longer content to see the data, they want to know how to use the information to make better decisions.
 If you have someone on staff who can interpret the data and translate it, you’re one of the fortunate few.
 Most agencies are struggling to level up their internal analytics team to truly deliver on this client demand.
 I recently wrote a story for Smart Insights on how agencies are solving this problem.
 This isn’t going to get easier and clients’ expectations aren’t going to get smaller.
 How are you prepping your team for this ongoing need?
 The agencies that get a handle on how to interpret the data and use it to guide future decisions are going to have a very compelling story to tell.
 I’d love to hear how you’re solving this need.
 This was originally published in the AMI weekly newsletter.
 To subscribe, click here.